trisulnsm/dinodoc/trisuldocs/docs/ug/cg/retrofaq.md

 You can edit, retag, or delete existing questions if you wish.

-:::note navigation
+:::info navigation

-To access, select Customize -> Retro Favorites
+:point_right: To access, select Customize &rarr;Retro Favorites

 :::